roderickwoodman/boardgameinator/README.md

 Behold, the **BOARDGAMEINATOR**!  (...said in my best [Dr. Doofenshmirtz](https://www.youtube.com/watch?v=Sj7yxI-r_ag) accent)

 This app is a sandbox for users to prioritize a list of boardgames that they are considering playing or purchasing.
-Once a game has been added (by name), the user is given a set of that game's characteristics for upvoting.
-And the more upvoted characteristics a game gets, the higher it will bubble up in the user's overall ranking of all of the added games.
+Users add the names of games to this site, and immediately the app returns some data about each of them that can be upvoted.
+Any characteristic (for example, the theme or the player count) from any game that has been added to this site can be upvoted.
+And the games that get the most votes are displayed the most prominently.
+Simple.

 ### Who is it for?

 First of all, **Boardgameinator** IS NOT FOR geeks to manage their huge collections.

 Instead, this app IS FOR anyone who feels overwhelmed or who has stalled out in selecting a boardgame.
-And with all of the new titles and all of the hype these days, I do feel your pain.
+And with so many new titles and all of the hype these days, I do feel your pain.

 ### Why is it so awesome?

-The likability of any board game is so subjective and multifactorial, sort of like a novel is.
-And unfortunately, the primary online  resource for the industry is a firehose of information called [BoardGameGeek](https://boardgamegeek.com) (BGG).
-Yes, the geeks are the most vocal group of boardgamers on the Internet, so be very careful.
-The BGG website is organized like an encyclopedia, which forces you to focus on one game at a time.
+The likability of any board game is so subjective and multifactorial, in the same way that a novel is.
+And unfortunately, the primary online  resource for the board game industry is a firehose of information called [BoardGameGeek](https://boardgamegeek.com) (BGG).
+Yes, the geeks are the most vocal group of boardgamers on the Internet, so be very careful with even your most shallow research attempts.
+The BGG interface is very dense, and because it is organized like an encyclopedia, it forces you to focus on one game at a time.

-**Boardgameinator**, however, is a user-driven comparison tool for filtering through all of that BGG data in a visually side-by-side fashion.
-Only a few bits of information are shown for each game title, and simple mouse clicks either promote or eliminate games.
-It feels like a light e-commerce shopping experience.
+**Boardgameinator**, however, is a user-driven comparison tool that filters through those mountains of BGG data in a visually side-by-side fashion.
+There is no information overload, and simple mouse clicks either promote or eliminate games.
+It feels like driving a light e-commerce shopping experience as you converge on what you kinda-sorta knew what you wanted all along.

 ### What is it doing under the hood?

-The browser stores the user's likes locally, along with game information that it pulls from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
-It then determines how to sort and filter it all to produce the ordered list of games that the user sees on the page.
+Game data is pulled from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
+All data is stored locally in the user's browser data area (aka: "local storage").
+There are no user sessions or sensitive data for this application.

 ### DISCLAIMER